beyondthesoftware/website/content/momentum-lab.md

 # Build momentum, not overwhelm.

-**The Momentum Lab** is a series of focused, 4-week sprints for Aspire teams.
+**Momentum Lab** is a series of focused, 4-week sprints for Aspire teams.
 Less noise, more action: learn, apply, repeat—until progress is a habit.

 - **One focus at a time** so it’s doable
 - **Step-by-step plan** so there’s no guesswork